 this section are literary texts and non fiction prose.
 There will be

 literary texts and prose given in this section and these will be

 The fifth one is the Mathematics test.
 There will be 50 questions to be completed in approximately 90 minutes in this section.
 The main content areas covered in this test are number operations and number sense, measurement and geometry, data analysis, statistics and probability, algebra, functions and patterns.
 Only 80% of the questions in this section are multiple choice questions, the remaining 20% are not.

 Each of the five sections of the test is to be scored separately.
 The scores can vary from 200 to 800.
 For passing the test a total score of 2250 should be scored and 410 should be scored per test.

 GED Information on Preparing For GED

-It is equally important to collect GED information on how to prepare for GED.
-In the absence of GED information on GED prep, you will not be able to make optimum use of the time available with you for GED prep.
-The candidate should have complete knowledge about the set up and the syllabus of the GED test.
+It is equally important to collect information on how to prepare for the test.
+In the absence of adequate information, you will not be able to make optimum use of the time available with you for your preparation.
+The candidate should have complete knowledge about the set up and the syllabus of the test.
 It is best gather all the information before you start the preparation.
 Select a source of preparation which suits you.
 You can buy books, prepare on your own or join some coaching institution.
 While preparing you should try to recognize your weak points and overcome them.
 If desired you can also check the different web sites.
 You will require a lot of practice in order to get a high score.
 Take as many practice tests as possible for the same.

-While you take the GED, time management is very important.
-Thus you need to even practice how to manage your time so that you are able to complete the test as well as revise it.
+While you take the test, time management is very important.
+Thus you need to even practice how to manage your time so that you are able to complete the test as well as revise it on time.

 Go to page: GED - Page 1 : GED - Page 2